mgrue/gwt-gradle-plugin/README.md

 * 1.1.0: New features and optimizations:
     * Java executions now use Gradle standard call Project.javaexec() to address classpath handling issues.
     * New configuration property `envClasspath` can be set to true to place the execution classpath into the CLASSPATH environment variable instead of a command line parameter.
 This should fix Windows errors if the command line size exceeds 32K.
     * Gradle API updated to version 5.
-Should still be compatible with Gradle 4, please report othe.
+Should still be compatible with Gradle 4, please report otherwise.

 ---------